cirtoska/the-cocktail-db/README.md

 ## UI/UX Design by me and Web development by me
 ### Live Preview https://the-cocktail-446zmrwyn-cirtoska.vercel.app/

+For this project the idea was to create a search cocktail database.
+First I've designed the app in Adobe XD and then I've developed the code in React using API from thecocktaildb.com

 # Getting Started with Create React App